xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 =======================

-A pool may be safely downgraded to a previous version without thin provisioning provided that *storage is unplugged cleanly* so that journals are replayed.
+A pool may be safely downgraded to a previous version without thin provisioning provided that the downgrade tool is run.
+If the tool hasn't run then the old pool will refuse to attach the SR because the metadata has been upgraded.
-We should document how the journal replay tool works so people can work around problems for themselves.
-If journals are not replayed then VM disks will be corrupted.

-TODO: when thin provisioing is first enabled, should we rename or update the LVM `MGT` volume to make the SR deliberately incompatible with previous versions?
-We could then "downgrade on clean detach"

 Walk-through: after a host failure
 ==================================